-The motherboard comes with eight (for CPU1) and four (for CPU2) Double Data Rate 3 (DDR3) Dual Inline Memory Modules (DIMM) sockets.
+The motherboard comes with eight Double Data Rate 3 (DDR3) Dual Inline Memory Modules (DIMM) sockets.

 A DDR3 module has the same physical dimensions as a DDR2 DIMM but is notched differently to prevent installation on a DDR2 DIMM socket.
 DDR3 modules are developed for better performance with less power consumption.